diofant/diofant/docs/modules/polys/wester.rst

 Support for symbols in exponents
 --------------------------------

-Polynomial manipulation functions provided by :mod:`sympy.polys` are mostly used with integer exponents.
+Polynomial manipulation functions provided by :mod:`diofant.polys` are mostly used with integer exponents.
 However, it's perfectly valid to compute with symbolic exponents, e.g.::